arokem/arokem.org/index.rst

-Senior Data Scientist and a Data Science Fellow at the `University of Washington eScience Institute <http://escience.washington.edu>`_
+Research Assistant Professor at the `University of Washington Department of Psychology <https://psych.uw.edu/>`_ and a Data Science Fellow at the `University of Washington eScience Institute <http://escience.washington.edu>`_.

+Director of the `Neuroinformatics Research & Development Group <http://neuroinformatics.uw.edu/>`

+Director of the `Summer Institute in Neuroimaging and Data Science <https://neurohackademy.org/>`_.

 Member of the `University of Washington Institute for Neuroengineering <http://uwin.washington.edu>`_ and the `Computational Neuroscience Center <https://compneuro.washington.edu/>`_

-Chair of the `Special Interest Group in Neuroinformatics <http://uwescience.github.io/neuroinformatics/>`_ at the eScience Institute.

-Director of the `Summer Institute in Neuroimaging and Data Science <https://neurohackademy.org/>`_.

 __ escience_
 __ uwin_